jekymin8232/vitalguardai-com/README.md

 **For example,**

 equipping a Casio digital watch with top-tier security and lightweight machine learning AI for simple life-saving functions could significantly boost its market appeal.
 Combined with solar-powered operation, digital watches offer an ideal platform for always-on, low-power AI.
+Because this AI runs efficiently even on ultra-low-cost semiconductor chips, it does not significantly increase the manufacturing cost.